 NBA TV and TNT are included

-fuboTV may not offer ESPN or ABC, but they do have NBA TV, TNT, and around 80 other channels in their main package for $55 per month.
-The first month is $45 and with no contracts, you could cancel at any time.
-This is a great plan for sports fans because each package has over 30 sports channels.
+fuboTV may not offer ESPN or ABC, but they do have NBA TV, TNT, and around 90+ other channels in their main package for $55 per month.
+The service has no contracts, so you could cancel at any time.
+This is a great plan for sports fans because each package has a huge variety of sports channels.
 Regional channels are available in many areas.
 There are also several nationwide channels and even some international ones.
 Your account also includes access to TV Everywhere apps like WatchTNT.

 Don’t Miss a Game with 3-Day Replay